Showing: 1 - 16 of 16 RESULTS

 The techniques used in remedial massage such as trigger point therapy and myofascial release can help to reduce muscle tension which will help athletes to achieve a more balanced body.
 This will also increase the range of motion in the muscles which is essential for athletic performance.

-In addition, the remedial massage of Specific Physiotherapy Clinic can reduce stress hormones which will improve the healing time of any injuries.
+In addition, the remedial massage of a physiotherapy clinic can reduce stress hormones which will improve the healing time of any injuries.
 This is because when an athlete has an injury the body releases chemicals called inflammatory mediators that constrict blood vessels, restricting nutrient delivery and increasing the amount of inflammation at the site of the injury.
 When an athlete receives a remedial massage the inflammation is reduced and nutrient delivery is improved which will speed up the healing time.

 Reduced Stress